 (1) The duration of this Order or Contract corresponds to the duration of the Main Contract.

 (2) Insofar as the regulatory content of individual regulations extends beyond the term of this agreement, the corresponding obligations remain unaffected by the termination of this agreement.
 This applies in particular to the obligation to delete data and return data carriers.

 Specification of the Order or Contract Details

 Nature and Purpose of the intended Processing of Data

 Collection and use of data

 (1) The Conceptboard Company offers services for online collaboration between computer users.
 In doing so, personal data is requested and collect while registering for the services, using the services and visiting the web sites.
 The personal information is used to operate the services, to improve the services, for anonymous statistics, and for communication with the users.
 This is done by the Conceptboard Company itself or by authorized service providers.
 Only anonymized usage data is used to improve the services.

 (2) The undertaking of the contractually agreed Processing of Data shall be carried out essentially within a Member State of the European Union (EU) or within a Member State of the European Economic Area (EEA).
 Each and every Transfer of Data to a State which is not a Member State of either the EU or the EEA requires the prior agreement of the Client and shall only occur if the specific Conditions of Article 44 et seq.
 GDPR have been fulfilled.
-The adequate level of protection in these cases has been decided by the European Commission (Article 45 Paragraph 3 GDPR) or is the result of Standard Data Protection Clauses (Article 46 Paragraph 2 Points c and d GDPR).
+In these cases, the appropriate level of protection is determined by an adequacy decision by the European Commission or on the basis of special guarantees, such as contractual obligations through so-called Standard Data Protection Clauses of the Commission, the existence of certifications or binding internal data protection regulations.

 Sharing data between users